beego/beedoc/en-US/advantage/monitor.md

 >>> For security reason it is recommend to block 8088 in firewall.

 Monitor is disabled by default.
-You can enable it by setting bellow line in `conf/app.conf` file:
+You can enable it by adding the following line in `conf/app.conf` file:

 	EnableAdmin = true